herculesinc/pg-dao/bin/README.md

 });
 ```

-Retriving the same model multiple times does not create a new model object - but rather updates an existing model object with fresh data from the database:
+Retrieving the same model multiple times does not create a new model object - but rather updates an existing model object with fresh data from the database:

 ```JavaScript
 var userId = 1;